Skip to main content

 Arista CloudVision Discovery

-Cloud Service/Object NameWhere to locate in Device42Accessed APIInformation Generated
+Cloud Service or Object NameWhere To Locate in Device42Accessed APIInformation Generated

-Network infrastructureDevices --> All Deviceshttps://\<IP-address\>/api/resources/Device ID, device status, dashboard configs, etc.
+Network infrastructureDevices > All Deviceshttps://\<IP-address\>/api/resources/Device ID, device status, dashboard configs, and so on

 Name the discovery job and select Arista CloudVision (Preview) from the Type dropdown menu.
 Select a Remote Collector and add the server IP address or FQDN in the Node(s) textbox.